US President Biden will soon talk to PM Imran Khan: Wendy Sherman

 ISLAMABAD: US Deputy Secretary of State Wendy R Sherman Friday said she believed President Joe Biden will soon talk to Prime Minister Imran Khan, The News reported.

-During an interaction with a group of editors, the top US diplomat said that the Biden administration was well aware of Pakistan’s concerns and was closely looking at the situation.
+During an interaction with a group of editors, the top US diplomat said that the Biden administration was well aware of Pakistan’s concerns over a bill introduced in the US Senate.

 “We have an idea that every country wants to have a telephone conversation with US President.
 I am sure that this conversation will be held with Imran Khan soon.”